 Canadian Medical Association

+It’s tempting to treat the health workforce crisis as a math problem.
 More health workers are urgently needed.
 Providers are experiencing unprecedented exhaustion, burnout and job dissatisfaction.
 Patients are not getting the care they need.
+But the health workforce needs bolder action than addition.

-But the health workforce needs bolder action than addition – it requires coordinated national planning for the right kind of care, in the right places, at the right times.
+Canada needs coordinated national planning for the right kind of care, in the right places, at the right times.

-We need a planning framework that reflects the reality of complex, interdependent health care labour markets.
+Current health workforce planning is siloed, focused on one profession or one single region.
+This patchwork also tends to ignore changing professional lifespans, demographics and population health needs.
+We need a planning strategy that reflects the reality of complex, interdependent health care labour markets.
 We need to create environments where people want to work and where workloads are manageable.

-Our vision is a health workforce coordinated across health disciplines and specialties, geography, funding models, population health needs – and rooted in core principles of equity and Reconciliation.
+The CMA’s vision is a health workforce coordinated across health disciplines and specialties, geography, funding models, population health needs – and rooted in core principles of equity and Reconciliation.

 Integrated health workforce planning would also support team-based care and inter-professional collaborations – improving outcomes for patients navigating an increasingly complex health system as well as addressing the increasing burden of administration and staff shortages on providers and empowering them to work to optimal scope of practice.

-Our work on an integrated health care workforce
+Our work on integrated health workforce planning

 Our partners on health workforce reform